Wire-to-wire: Basketball

-Per the Elias Sports Bureau three National Basketball Association teams have completed wire-to-wire victories to clinch an NBA title since 1970 - the 1982 Los Angeles Lakers, the 1986 Boston Celtics, and the 2020 Lakers.
+Per the Elias Sports Bureau four National Basketball Association teams have completed wire-to-wire victories to clinch an NBA title since 1970: the 1982 Los Angeles Lakers, the 1986 Boston Celtics, the 2020 Lakers, and the 2024 Celtics.

 Golf

 The term is used in golf referencing a player who wins a title while holding the lowest aggregate score at the close of each round.
-The Masters Tournament has only had five winners complete a wire-to-wire tournament, those players being Craig Wood in 1941, Arnold Palmer in 1960, Jack Nicklaus in 1972, Raymond Floyd in 1976 and Jordan Spieth in 2015.
+The Masters Tournament has only had five winners complete a wire-to-wire tournament, those players being Craig Wood in 1941, Arnold Palmer in 1960, Jack Nicklaus in 1972, Raymond Floyd in 1976, and Jordan Spieth in 2015.

+College football

+In 1999, Florida State was the first FBS football program in the AP Poll era (1950-present) to start and finish the season as the number one ranked team every week of that season.

+In 2004, USC was the wire-to-wire AP poll No. 1.
+The 2005 Orange Bowl was the first bowl game matchup of wire-to-wire No. 1 vs. wire-to-wire No. 2 (Oklahoma dropped to No. 3 in the final post-bowl poll after their loss.)

 Horse racing

 Since 1875 the Kentucky Derby has only had 23 winners complete a wire-to-wire run with Authentic completing this feat in 2020.